bitfocus/companion-module-libreoffice-impress/companion/HELP.md

  - Open **Slide Show &#62; Impress Remote...**
  - Enter the pin 9876 into the Companion Connection and click **Connect**

+## Known Issues

+ - Only the Presentation in the active Window can be started
+ - The variable presentation_name does not always get sent by LibreOffice Impress

 ## Configuration